Scalingo/documentation/_posts/internals/buildpacks/2016-10-27-wkhtmltopdf-buildpack.md

 You may find useful to use such a tool as part of your web application.
 Hence, we developed a [specific buildpack](https://github.com/Scalingo/wkhtmltopdf-buildpack) to ease the installation of this tool.
 Such a buildpack should be use as part of a [multi-buildpack](http://doc.scalingo.com/buildpacks/multi/).

+## Disclaimer

+Please be aware that this software is known to have different rendering depending on the installed version.
+This buildpack install a specific version known to work on our infrastructure that might render things differently than your local installation.

 ## Set up this buildpack for your application

 We describe in this section the different step to reproduce in order to use this buildpack depending on the technology you use.